 Procurement of all supplies, materials, equipment and services as required by Town Departments to function effectively and efficiently.
-This includes competitive bidding.
+This includes competitive bidding and the approval of all purchases.
 The Purchasing Department operates per the Town Charter Sec.
 5.6 (c) and Town Ordinances Sec.
 10.5 through Sec.
 10-14.